 Figure 5 - BGP Route Reflector and Sub Optimal Routing Problem

-RR based on the IGP cost , selects one best path.
-Since R2’s IGP cost to 192.168.0.0/24 is smaller than R1, BGP RR, selects R2 as best path for the customer prefix and advertise best path to all its clients.
+RR based on the IGP cost selects the best path.
+Since R2's IGP cost of 192.168.0.0/24 is smaller than R1, BGP RR selects R2 as the best path for the customer prefix and advertises the best path to all its clients.

-From R3’s point of view, R1 is the best path, because R1 has smaller IGP cost than R2 , for this customer network.
+From R3's point of view, R1 is the best path, because R1 has a smaller IGP cost than R2, for this customer network.

-Remember, what was the RR rule ?
-RR will select only one best path for given destination and advertise it to the RR Clients.
+Remember, what was the RR rule?
+RR will select only one best path for a given destination and advertise it to the RR Clients.